Disney Dreams!: Original run (2012–2017)

-Disney Dreams! of Christmas
+Disney Dreams of Christmas!

-On 10 November 2013, a full-length show titled Disney Dreams! of Christmas debuted.
+On 10 November 2013, a full-length show titled Disney Dreams of Christmas! debuted.
 Sharing similar elements with Disney California Adventure's World of Color: Winter Dreams, the show is hosted bilingually by Olaf (English) and Anna (French) from Frozen.
 The show celebrates the winter season with several holiday-themed segments, featuring scenes from Frozen, Toy Story, Bambi, Fantasia, One Hundred and One Dalmatians, Mickey's Christmas Carol, Lady and the Tramp, Melody Time, and various vintage Mickey Mouse shorts.
-The show incorporates traditional holiday-related music, including "Sleigh Ride", "Carol of the Bells", "Let it Snow", "It's the Most Wonderful Time of the Year", "Believe", "Silent Night", the "Nutcracker Suite", "Jingle Bells", and "Joy to the World."
+The show incorporates traditional holiday-related music, including "Sleigh Ride", "Carol of the Bells", "Let it Snow", "It's the Most Wonderful Time of the Year", "Believe", "Silent Night", the "Nutcracker Suite", "Jingle Bells", and "Joy to the World".
 The show's theme song, "Make a Wish", is sung by Heather Headley.

-For the 2014 Christmas season, Disney Dreams! of Christmas was reprogrammed to reflect some of the changes made to its Californian cousin.
+For the 2014 Christmas season, Disney Dreams of Christmas! was reprogrammed to reflect some of the changes made to its Californian cousin.
 Several show scenes were reorganized, including the Frozen section (extending it with two additional songs, "In Summer" and "Love Is an Open Door" sung in French) and the Toy Story Nutcracker section (shortening it with three cut songs).
 The penultimate sing-along scene was also cut in the new version.

 The show originally ran from 10 November 2013 to 8 January 2017.

-On 1 September 2022, it was announced that the show will be revived and included in the 2022–2023 Christmas season programming.
+The show was revived and included in the 2022–2023 Christmas season programming.
 Running from 12 November 2022 to 8 January 2023, the 2014–2017 iteration of the show is used and is bookended by the existing Disney D-Light pre-show and a new post-show called Follow the Light (both designed for the park's 30th Anniversary celebrations).
-The revival also introduced new LED mesh screens that were placed on some of the castle's roofs, replacing the long-used light cages.
+The revival also introduced new LED mesh screens that were placed on some of the castle's roofs, replacing the long-used light cages since 2004.